 NAME OF LANDLORD:

 ADDRESS OF PROPERTY:

 RENT PER TENANT:

-THINGS TO CHECK...
+THINGS TO CHECK

-LOCATION, LOCATION, LOCATION...
-Is the property in a good location?
+LOCATION, LOCATION Is the property in a good location?
 YES NO Would you be happy walking here late at night?
-YES NO
+YES NO WOULD

 MONEY How much is the rent?

 Are bills included?
 YES NO How are bills payable?
 Pay monthly Pay as you go Is there anything else included in the rent?

 CONTRACT Type of Contract?
-Single Joint Length of contract?
+Single

-THINGS TO ASK THE CURRENT TENANTS
+THINGS TO ASK THE